ellysh/video-game-bots/InGameBots/protection.md

 4. Return from the function.

-Now we have enough information to repeat this debugger detection algorithm in our application:
+Now we have enough information to repeat an algorithm of the `IsDebuggerPresent` function in TestApplication:
 ```C++
 int main()
 {